CBorowski-dev/docs-operaton-org/content/reference/dmn/decision-table/input.md

 # Input Id

 The input id is a unique identifier of the decision table input.
-It is used by Camunda 7 to reference the input in the history of evaluated decisions.
-Therefore, it is required by the Camunda DMN engine.
+It is used by Operatonto reference the input in the history of evaluated decisions.
+Therefore, it is required by the Operaton DMN engine.
 It is set as the `id` attribute of the `input` XML element.

 ```xml